lfulmer35/ArkansasPlanning/brainstorm.md

  * Soil is more available (probably)
  * Easier to find uncontaminated land (probably)
  * Medium expensive (probably)
+ * Faulkner county has low chicken, pig, and pesticide use (compared to others)
 ### Disadvantages :poop:
  * Further from fun NW AR stuff
  * Fewer clean grocery store options (probably)